amitxv/AutoGpuAffinity/README.md

     - configure the path along with the profile to load in config.txt

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/AutoGpuAffinity/releases).

-- NOTE: Set ``colored_output=0`` in config.txt on Windows 7/8/8.1 to prevent junk appearing in the results table.

 - In the extracted directory, either double-click ``start.bat`` or run AutoGpuAffinity.exe through the command-line and press enter when ready.